iffy/iffy.github.com/about.md

 ## Professionally, ##

 I have a B.S. in Electrical Engineering from Brigham Young University.
-Currently I work as a Penetration Tester at SecurityMetrics, Inc. in Orem, Utah.
-And for the last decade, I worked here as a programmer (Python, PostgreSQL, Twisted, TCL, Docker, AngularJS, etc...)
+Currently I work as a Software Developer in the great state of Georgia.

 ## Personally, ##